 Flat Foot Surgery in Singapore

-What is Flat Foot?
+What is Flat Feet?

 If you have flat feet, this means that the arch of your foot is lower than normal and the entire sole can touch the floor when standing.
 Yet, it is important to know that this is a condition that may not affect your quality of life and not every person with flat feet requires surgical treatment in Singapore.
-However, if you experience swelling, and pain in the foot and ankle among other symptoms, flat foot reconstruction surgery is an option when you are starting to find it difficult to walk.
+However, if you experience swelling or pain in the foot and ankle among other symptoms, flat foot reconstruction surgery is an option when you are starting to find it difficult to walk.

-Common Causes of Flat Feet
+Causes of Flat Feet

 In the case of bunions, your doctor may also suggest minimally invasive bunion surgery, depending on the severity of the bump.

-Diagnosis of Flat Foot
+Symptoms of Flat Feet

-A flat foot is diagnosed through a physical exam, where the orthopaedic assesses the foot and ankle for any visible signs of a flat foot, such as a low arch or a foot that appears to roll inward when walking.
-The doctor may also perform tests to evaluate the strength and flexibility of the foot and ankle, as well as the range of motion in the foot and ankle joints, to prescribe the right treatment plan.
+A flat foot is diagnosed through a physical exam, where the orthopaedic specialist assesses the foot and ankle for any visible signs of a flat foot, such as a low arch or a foot that appears to roll inward when walking.
+The doctor may also perform tests to evaluate the strength and flexibility of the foot and ankle, as well as the range of motion in the foot and ankle joints, to prescribe the right therapy plan.

 In some cases, X-rays may be ordered to obtain images of the bones and joints in the foot and ankle.
 This can help identify any abnormalities in the bones or joints, as well as any arthritis or other conditions that may be contributing to the flat foot.
 In rare cases, additional tests may be ordered to rule out other conditions that may be causing the flat foot, such as nerve or muscle disorders.

-Treatment Options for Flat Foot
+Non-surgical Treatment for Flat Feet

-Depending on the individual, different types of surgery may be performed to treat the flat foot.
-Flat foot surgery can be done to create an arch, repair tendons, or lengthen the Achilles tendon.
-Minimally invasive surgeries may also be done to create a natural space between the ankle and the heel bone.
 In general, flat foot reconstruction is done under general anaesthetic to numb the foot and reduce the pain post-operation.
-Depending on the surgery, the surgeon might shift the heel bone back to the correct alignment under the leg, remove the damaged tibial tendon and replace it.
-He can also repair or reconstruct the damaged spring and deltoid ligament, or make incisions and spread the bone apart to recreate an arch.
+Depending on the surgery, the surgeon might shift the heel bone back to the correct alignment under the leg, remove the damaged tibial tendon or replace it.
+They can also repair or reconstruct the damaged spring and deltoid ligament or make incisions and spread the bone apart to recreate an arch.

 Dr Gowreeson Thevendran